 - It simplifies labor — no more confusion.
 Just understanding.

 - It’s available 24/7 — no more traffic or hard hospital chairs

 - Self-paced — it can be done in a few hours or over weeks.
 It’s all up to you guys

 - It’s for both of you — got a partner that needs to get his head in the game, this class is for you!

 I think you’ll really like it — and you can get 10% off with code PC10.

-Be sure to check-out my pregnancy series that is totally free, and I have tons of other pregnancy content below that.
+Be sure to check-out my free birth plan, and I have tons of other pregnancy content below that.